VicReyes1/apiWTW/README.md

 # Dashboard Wheel The World

-An API to manage a straightforward visual tool for WTW people to keep a track on the maps and mappers' insights (related to Places to Stay), built using ExpressJS.
+An API to manage a straightforward visual tool for WTW people to keep track of the maps and mappers' insights (related to Places to Stay), built using ExpressJS.

 ![Wheel The World Logo](https://yt3.ggpht.com/ytc/AKedOLTqfmzzNJXFj_68GOpz6aZDrXKWDXlp_SCpc5Vr=s900-c-k-c0x00ffffff-no-rj)

 ## Project demo (integrated with its React App)
 ▶️ [Watch Full Demo](https://www.loom.com/share/e045c92a5cbd464ea3f3cd7166d1f2b3)

-Below is a screenshot of the Database used to query data for this API.
+Below is a screenshot of the database used to query data for this API.
 ![image](https://user-images.githubusercontent.com/72992434/174418633-4301e110-2151-4670-b14b-309e82e5e3fa.png)

 ## Available endpoints (API Documentation)
 📄 [See our API Documentation page here](https://sugared-fahrenheit-260.notion.site/WTW-Dashboard-API-Documentation-bca6e2aabb9d4bfda8b9355f726d0490)

 ### Maps Overview
-Gets the general overview information, which includes the **completed maps summary** affected by the date picker and all time statistics (not affected by the date).
-All Time Statistics includes **worldwide data of the organization**, **average number of photos per map**, **least mapped areas**, **average completion time** and data to fill the **yearly history graphic**.
+Gets the general overview information, including the **completed maps summary,** affected by the date picker, and all-time statistics (not affected by the date).
+All Time Statistics includes **worldwide data of the organization**, **average number of photos per map**, **least mapped areas**, **average completion time**, and data to fill the **yearly history graphic**.

 **URL:** `https://apidash2.herokuapp.com/maps/overview/{initalDate}/{finisDate}`